perikliev00/Fundamentals-JS/README.md

 6. Object-Oriented Programming (OOP)

-    By creating a Dog class and simulating object-oriented behaviors, I learned the basic principles of OOP in JavaScript.
+    By creating a class and simulating object-oriented behaviors, I learned the basic principles of OOP in JavaScript.
 This includes defining classes, creating objects, and using methods to interact with object data.

 7. Project Structure and Code Organization